SkygearIO/features/features/64-chat-offline-cache/api.md

 ```

 The developer can also call `cancelMessageOperation(operation)` to remove
-the failed operation from the failed operation cache store.
+the outstadning operation from the outstanding operation cache store.

 # Changes Required